autocrossblog/autocrossblog_astro/src/content/post/2007-07-23-p240z-sunday-wiring-starts.md

 ---
-layout: post
+image: ''
-title: P240Z Sunday Wiring Starts
+publishDate: 2007-07-23T10:34:20+00:00
-date: '2007-07-23T10:34:20+00:00'
+title: "P240Z Sunday Wiring Starts"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow the author's process of modifying a sensor bracket and tackling wiring tasks for a vehicle, with an aim to start the car soon."
-permalink: p240z-sunday-wiring-starts
+author: chris
-image:
+url: 'p240z-sunday-wiring-starts'
-categories: [ 240z, datsun, megasquirt ]
+tags:  [ 240z, datsun, megasquirt ]
-description: Follow the author's process of modifying a sensor bracket and tackling wiring tasks for a vehicle, with an aim to start the car soon.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Here's a quick update on the 240.
 I got up this morning and finished up modifications to the bracket I built for the VR sensor, you can see what it ended up looking like in the photo below.
 It's not all that pretty, but not too bad considering I made it out of a drill press, vertical sander, and a jig saw.